Lightbridge-KS/LaTeX-tutorial/README.md

 - `page-num/`: how page numbering works.
 - `caption-labs-ref/`: how to add caption & labels to image.
 - `hyperlinks/`: Linking Stuff
+- `thai-minimal/`: contains minimal example to produce LaTeX in Thai

 ### Reference